lucassus/krug-rails-fast-tdd/spork_spine_zeus/05_is_it_worth.md

 !SLIDE small

-# Is it woth?
+# Is it worth?

+* Perfect for legacy projects
-* Introduces protential problems
+* ..but it may ntroduce protential problems
 * Preloading pre-fork
 * Hacks
 * Can introduce many subtle bugs